sarahprimavera/Space-Adventure/README.md

 collect enough points to preceed to the next level.
 There are 3 levels in total.

 ## Installation
-Run this in the git bash
+Run these lines in the git bash
 > `git clone https://github.com/sarahprimavera/Space-Adventure.git`
 >
 > `git tag rc-alpha`